Maximilian-Winter/Bite-Programming-Language/README.md

 * Switch back to antlr based parser

 # Modules
-Bite modules encapsulate code, classes and functions similar to namespaces in C#.
-You can import one module into another to access its declarations.

-Modules are the basic foundation of a program in Bite.
-Each program consist of at least one module.
-The so called main module.
 Modules are defined like this:
 ```
 module ModuleName;
 ```

-Modules can contain classes, functions and code.

 You can import other modules through the "import" keyword, like this:
 ```